Psiphon-Labs/psiphon-tunnel-core/MobileLibrary/iOS/SampleApps/TunneledWebView/README.md

 ### Challenges

+***NSURLProtocol is only partially supported by UIWebView (https://bugs.webkit.org/show_bug.cgi?id=138169) and iOS, meaning that some network requests are made out of process and are consequently untunneled.***

+Below we address the exceptions we have encountered, but there may be more.

+### Untunneled Media

-***NSURLProtocol is only partially supported by UIWebView (https://bugs.webkit.org/show_bug.cgi?id=138169) and in some versions of iOS audio and video are fetched out of process in mediaserverd and therefore are not intercepted by NSURLProtocol.***
+***In some versions of iOS audio and video are fetched out of process in mediaserverd and therefore are not intercepted by NSURLProtocol.***

 *In our limited testing iOS 9/10 leak and iOS 11 does not leak.*

-### Workarounds
+#### Workarounds

 ***It is worth noting that this fix is inexact and may not always work.
 If one has control over the HTML being rendered and resources being fetched with XHR it is preferable to alter the media source URLs directly beforehand instead of relying on the javascript injection trick.***